-You will need to apply for listed building consent to demolish, alter or extend a listed building in a way that would affect its character, as a building of architectural or historic interest.
+You'll need to apply for listed building consent to demolish, alter or extend a listed building.
+This being in a way that would affect its character, as a building of architectural or historic interest.
 It's a criminal offence to carry out works to a listed building without the required consent.
 Carrying out unauthorised work can result in a fine and/or a prison sentence.
 You may also be required to put the building back to the way it was before work was carried out.

-It's important to note that an application for planning permission may also be needed if the scale or location of planned works is beyond permitted limits.
+Applying for planning permission may also be needed.
+This is if the scale or location of planned works is beyond permitted limits.
 These limits apply to all buildings, whether listed or not.

-If the works you plan to undertake to a listed building clearly don't go beyond the permitted limits, you only need to submit the listed building consent form.
+If the works you plan to undertake to a listed building clearly don't go beyond the permitted limits.
+Then you only need to submit the listed building consent form.

-If the works you plan to undertake to a listed building do go beyond the permitted limits, you should submit the combined planning permission and listed building consent form.
+If the works you plan to undertake to a listed building do go beyond the permitted limits.
+Then you should submit the combined planning permission and listed building consent form.

-It's best to ask our advice if you're not sure whether you need listed building consent before you start work to your property.
+It's best to ask our advice if you're not sure whether you need listed building consent.
+If you do this before you start work to your property.

-We operate a pre-application service to give advice to customers before a formal application is made.
+We operate a pre application service to give advice to customers before formally applying.

-Views or opinions expressed are given in good faith, and to the best of ability, without prejudice to the formal consideration of the planning application.
-The application needs to undergo a consultation with the public and interested parties which also be taken into account when the application is determined by us.
+Views or opinions expressed are given in good faith, and to the best of ability.
+These are without prejudice to the formal process of the planning application.
+It will need to undergo a consultation with the public and interested parties.
+This will also be taken into account when the application is determined by us.